Blue-Crescent/JJYReceiver/README.md

 # JJY Receiver

-This is a branch for WWVB version.
+Here is a branch for WWVB version.
+This code is untested.

 https://github.com/Blue-Crescent/JJYReceiver/archive/refs/heads/wwvb.zip